Front Office Accountability Journalism

 The defining example

 The most common front office failure is hiring the wrong GM for the phase the team is in.
-A GM that is great at Phase 3 Contention brought in to run a Phase 1 Reset will instinctively shortcut the patient asset accumulation that makes rebuilds work.
+A GM that is great at Calibrate brought in to run a Reset will instinctively shortcut the patient asset accumulation that makes rebuilds work.

-As an example, Chicago spent three years in fake Phase 2 — building around LaVine as if they had a legitimate cornerstone — while the team was actually in a failed Phase 1 that needed to be Reset.
+As an example, Chicago spent three years in fake Assemble — building around LaVine as if they had a legitimate cornerstone — while the team was actually in a failed Reset.
 Nobody named the mismatch.
 That's what this framework exists to do.

 Chicago Bulls — The Textbook Case

-Needed Phase 1 GM — reset, accumulate, find a cornerstone
+Needed Reset GM — accumulate, find a cornerstone

-Got Phase 2/3 GM — traded picks for Vucevic, signed DeRozan
+Got Assemble/Calibrate GM — traded picks for Vucevic, signed DeRozan

 Result 224–254, one playoff appearance, full reset in 2025